KhronosGroup/Vulkan-Loader/BUILD.md

     cmake -G "Visual Studio 14 2015 Win64" ..

-This creates a Windows 64-bit solution file named `VULKAN_LOADER.sln` in the build directory for Visual Studio 2015.
+This creates a Windows 64-bit solution file named `Vulkan-Loader.sln` in the build directory for Visual Studio 2015.

 At this point, you can build the solution from the command line or open the